wureset-tools/docs/docs/usage.md

 # Usage

-This tool implements functions through command line.
-Some recovery functions are not available on all versions of Windows and the tool detects this type of availability to mitigate possible errors.
+The Reset Windows Update Tool utilizes command-line functions to implement its processes.
+It is important to note that certain recovery functions may not be available on all versions of Windows, and the tool will detect such limitations to avoid potential errors.

-Type the number of function and press "Enter" to applying these corrections.
+To apply the necessary corrections, simply type in the number corresponding to the desired function and press "Enter".

 > ### Contents
 >